 Arrange with the paint manufacturer to visit the Site at intervals during the surface preparation and painting operations to ensure that the proper surface preparation has been completed, the specified paint products are being used, the proper number of coats are being applied and the agreed finishing procedures are being used, and that the paint manufacturer regularly submits written reports.

 Regulatory Requirements:

-Meet federal, provincial and local requirements [Consultant to provide such details and amend as appropriate] limiting the emission of volatile organic compounds.
+Meet federal, provincial and local requirements limiting the emission of volatile organic compounds.

 Perform surface preparation and painting in accordance with the following requirements:

 Paint manufacturer's instructions.